broadinstitute/palantir-workflows/README.md

 **Remember, this is a public repository, so anything you put in this repo is publicly viewable.**

-**To enable testable workflows, please make sure that a FILE.wdl.json is present with every FILE.wdl you add.
+**To enable testable workflo with every FILE.wdl you add.ws, please make sure that a FILE.wdl.json is present